Kern Audubon Society Events

 Kern Audubon Society usually meets on the first Tuesday of each month at 7PM.
 After a short period for announcements, introductions, etc., a program is presented by an outstanding person(s) in the field of conservation, ornithology, ecology, history, or biology.
 Generally, the programs are accompanied by PowerPoint, slide, or other media and there is usually a lively discussion and question and answer period.
-A list of past speakers is given at the end of this page.

 After the program, there are refreshments, and winning raffle tickets are drawn for prizes such as bird guides, photographs or posters, nature games, and other items donated by our members.
 In addition to a fun time, the raffles are important source of funding for our Chapter.